elastic/ecs/README.md

 ## <a name="geo"></a> Geo fields

-Geo fields can carry data about a specific location related to an event or geo information derived from an IP field.
+Geo fields can carry data about a specific location related to an event.

+This geolocation information can be derived from techniques such as Geo IP, or be user-supplied.

 The `geo` fields are expected to be nested at: `client.geo`, `destination.geo`, `host.geo`, `observer.geo`, `server.geo`, `source.geo`.